J8cob1/dash/README.md

 ## Project Description
 Dash is a online application that will allow users to build personal dashboards with various features.
 At the moment we feature Google calendar integration, Gmail integration, a news feed and a weather update.

+## License

+This program is licensed under the "MIT License", Please see the file ['LICENSE'](https://github.com/psu-oss-group-personalOrganizers/helpful-organizers/blob/master/LICENSE) in the source distribution of this software for license terms.

 ## Features/Testing

 The application has the following features confirmed (all or mostly) functional via manual testing: